Skip to main content

 Relative Positioning (Default)

-Elements positioned according to normal document flow:
+Elements positioned according to normal flow, with optional offsets from their natural position:

 <View style={{ position: 'relative', top: 10, left: 20 }}>